 - adding three header properties (Received, X-CodeTwoProcessed, X-CodeTwo-MessageID) to identify the already processed emails and avoid double stamping of signatures and loop processing;

 - does not modify email senders or recipients.
-An email processed by CodeTwo Email Signatures for Office 365 looks for recipients (and their email clients and servers) in exactly the same way as emails sent directly from Office 365.
+An email processed by CodeTwo Email Signatures for Office 365 looks for recipients (and their email clients and servers) in exactly the same way as emails sent directly from Microsoft 365.
 No shady-looking domain swaps or sending as / on behalf.
 Thanks to the Azure's OAuth 2.0 authentication, the program does not store any clients’ credentials;

 - is bottleneck-resistant.
 As our CodeTwo services are installed in the Microsoft Azure cloud, their processing power is fully scalable;